 And finally, you should let someone know where you are going, when you will return, and what they should do if you haven't returned by the planned time.

-You should wear your avalanche transceiver on top of your base clothing layer.
-That will reduce the likelihood that it will be damaged if you are smacked by trees or rocks, but more importantly, it will ensure that you don't need to take off your transceiver when you change layers while in the backcountry (just as you don't want to take off your seatbelt while driving).
+You should wear your avalanche transceiver under your outerwear (preferably on top of your base layer).
+That will reduce the likelihood that it will be damaged if you slam into trees or rocks, but more importantly, it will ensure that you don't need to take off your transceiver when you change layers while in the backcountry (just as you don't want to take off your seatbelt while driving).

 The transceiver should be attached to its harness or your clothing with a leash.
 The leash might keep the transceiver near you in the extremely unlikely chance that a second avalanche occurs when you are searching, but more importantly, it will keep your transceiver from sliding down the mountain if you drop it.

 It is preferable to turn off your other electronic gear to avoid interference with your transceiver.
-If you do keep other gear turned on, that gear should be at least 8 inches (20 cm) from your transceiver when you are transmitting and at least 20 inches (50 cm) when searching.
+If you do keep other electronics turned on, they should be at least 8 inches (20 cm) from your transceiver when you are transmitting and at least 20 inches (50 cm) when searching.

-You should always perform a basic "function test" before heading into avalanche terrain.
+You should always perform a "transceiver function test" before heading into avalanche terrain.
 This test ensures that your, and your partners', avalanche transceiver can transmit and receive.

 The above process, although it looks complicated when each step is spelled out, is an efficient way to check that each avalanche transceiver can transmit and receive.
 Starting with one person transmitting, and ending with all but one transceiver transmitting and stowed, is a sound approach.